Sir Evelyn de Rothschild (1931-2022)

 - The Jewish Chronicle Magazine, 28 January 1994, article '200 years of the Rothschild Dynasty';

-- Cutting from New York Times, 27 October 1996, ‘Restoring the House of Rothschild: French and British cousins are banking together again’;
+- New York Times, 27 October 1996, ‘Restoring the House of Rothschild: French and British cousins are banking together again’;

 - Vanity Fair, November 1997 featuring Sir Evelyn de Rothschild photographed by Helmut Newton in the NMR vault.